Intersection

 • a contains either b- or b+ but not both;

-• either b.starts(a) or b.finishes(a) is true.
+• either b.starts(a) or b.finishes(a).

 val a = Interval.closed(1, 10) // [1, 10]